stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ Bluetooth ( Credits to Reddit user dveeden )
  - ✔ Intel video driver for streaming without tearing or crash
  - ✔ Sleep/wake
+ - ✔ Charging at full speed ([Check charging info for more information](#charging-info)

 ### What Doesn't Work at the Moment

- - Charging at full speed ( Charging will be slow and will keep device charge stable when in use. i.e. it will not drain battery as it may happen on old or generic kernels.
-Shutdown device to get full speed charge. )
+ - USB-C Data
  - Bluetooth audio ( Need further testing and experience, audio on bluetooth seems to work for just 10 seconds then crash )

 ### Overview for Building and Respinning an ISO